Mauricio Dubon Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 21st in the league.
+- The 8.2 strikeouts per nine innings compiled by the Rangers pitching staff ranks 25th in MLB.

-- The Rangers have the eighth-ranked team ERA across all MLB pitching staffs (3.83).
+- The Rangers have the sixth-ranked team ERA among all MLB pitching staffs (3.84).

-- Rangers pitchers combine to surrender 83 home runs (one per game), the eighth-fewest in baseball.
+- Rangers pitchers combine to give up 84 home runs (one per game), the seventh-fewest in baseball.

-- In his most recent outing on Saturday against the New York Yankees, the right-hander threw five innings, allowing one earned run while surrendering three hits.
+- The right-hander's last time out came on Sunday against the New York Yankees, when he threw 5 2/3 innings, surrendering two earned runs while allowing four hits.

 © 2023 Data Skrive.
 All rights reserved.